RoofAlan/X-TUI/README.md

 cd X-TUI && make
 ```

-The compiled product is under src/, a static library called libx-tui.a编译后的产物在src/下，一个名为libx-tui.a的静态库
+The compiled product is under src/, a static library called libx-tui.a

 ## Use